p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

   def primaryKey(partitionKey: PartitionKey, clusteringColumns: Identifier*): PrimaryKey
 ```

-Does it look too complex to you compared to BNF?
+Does it look too complex compared to BNF?
+I think now.

 Does it communicate the idea?
 I think it does.

 Being formally checked, refinable and implementable code as a bonus.

 If we copy-paste some original documentatin to scaladoc, we could have a complete source of information.